rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Phaser-Rewrite.md

     ```
   - [ ] Port all methods from the existing AssetManager.js with proper TypeScript types

+**[CHECKPOINT 2: Core Framework Implementation]**
+*Verification Steps:*
+1. Verify TypeScript compilation works: `cd phaser_game && npm run build`
+2. Check for any TypeScript errors in the console
+3. Verify the main entry point creates a Phaser game instance by running the dev server and checking the console
+4. Verify the BaseScene, SceneRegistry, and AssetManager are properly implemented by importing them in the main entry point
+5. Test basic asset loading by adding a test image and loading it in the main entry point
+6. Verify the development workflow still works with the new TypeScript files

 ### Phase 3: Scene Migration

 - [ ] **3.1 Implement Test Scene**